Skip to main content

 OptionDescription

---port <port>Port for API server (default: 8080)
+--port <port>Port for local API server (default: 8080)

--f, --followStream logs in real-time (for logs subcommand)
+-f, --followStream logs in real time (for logs subcommand)

 anycloud login

 Authenticate with GitHub via OAuth.
 Required for pulling private images from GHCR.
+When Docker is installed, this also logs your local Docker CLI into ghcr.io so you can push images.

 anycloud login